Unit3 - Subjective Questions

 } while (true);

 Explain the Producer-Consumer Problem.
-Provide a solution using Semaphores for a bounded buffer.
+Provide a solution using Semaphores.

-The Producer-Consumer Problem describes two processes, the producer and the consumer, who share a common, fixed-size buffer used as a queue.
-The producer generates data and puts it into the buffer, while the consumer removes data from the buffer.
+The Producer-Consumer Problem describes two processes, the producer and the consumer, who share a common, fixed-size buffer.
+The producer generates data and puts it into the buffer; the consumer consumes the data from the buffer.
+The problem is to make sure that the producer won't try to add data into the buffer if it's full and that the consumer won't try to remove data from an empty buffer.

 Solution using Semaphores:

-mutex(initialized to 1): Provides mutual exclusion for buffer access.empty(initialized to ): Counts empty slots.full(initialized to 0): Counts filled slots.
+mutex(Binary, initialized to 1): Provides mutual exclusion for buffer access.empty(Counting, initialized to Buffer Size ): Counts empty slots.full(Counting, initialized to 0): Counts filled slots.

 Producer Process: